Shameless season 8: Plot

 Following his breakup with Sierra, Lip discovers Eddie's young niece, Xan, sitting alone in the motorcycle shop; Brad reveals that Eddie had abandoned Xan, who is estranged from her parents, at the shop.
 Upon discovering that Eddie had planned for Xan to be picked up by Social Services, Lip takes in Xan and invites her into the Gallagher home.

 Elsewhere, Frank works towards becoming a reformed man following Monica's death.
 He successful lands a job at a local store, but quickly regresses to his old ways when the store is shuttered by corporate.
-Carl begins dating Kassidi (Sammi Hanratty), who suffers from separation anxiety.
+Carl begins dating Kassidi (Sammi Hanratty), who has separation anxiety.
 Kassidi pressures Carl into marrying her, and the two falsify documents at the courthouse to get married; however, Carl breaks up with her when she goes to obsessive measures to prevent him from attending military school.
 Debbie becomes a welder and reunites with a newly remerged Derek, who wants joint custody of Franny.
 Kevin and Veronica take back the Alibi from Svetlana, who agrees to partial ownership of the bar.
 Kevin and Veronica later help Svetlana marry a senile elderly sugar daddy, after which Svetlana moves out of Kevin and Veronica's house.

 As the season progresses, Ian stops taking his medication and starts to spiral; he initiates a protest against a homophobic pastor preaching gay conversion.
 When the protest goes viral online, Ian gains numerous supporters who agree with his message.
 Reeling from his newfound popularity, Ian is nicknamed "Gay Jesus" by his followers, while Frank takes advantage of the Gay Jesus movement to make a profit.
 Near the end of the season, Ian provides sanctuary to a runaway teen whose father is trying to harm him for being gay.
 Ian gets into a confrontation with the teen's father; the confrontation concludes with Ian, in a grand gesture, exploding the father's vehicle.
 The incident results in a warrant being placed for Ian's arrest.
 A concerned Trevor consults with Fiona over the warrant, while Ian begins a protest at a community college.
 The police quickly arrive to the protest and arrest Ian; the family witnesses Ian's arrest via television.